BruteThought/UPnPLanScan/README.md

 UPnPLanScan does most of it's operations through the use of numbered menus, select options using the numpad or number row.
 When in "view" mode, use j/k to scroll up or down and 'q' to go back.

-An example of usage is to first scan for devices on your network using "1", any devices that are found will be automatically listed with a numeric id in the menu.
-Press it's number to perform additional actions like viewing general device information or scan for further services and actions.
+An example of usage is to first scan for devices on your network using [1], any devices that are found will be automatically listed with a numeric id in the menu.
+Press it's number to perform additional actions like viewing general device information [2] or scan for further services and actions [3].

 ## Demo
 [![UPnPLanScan Demo](http://i.imgur.com/cjSqaK1.png)](https://www.youtube.com/watch?v=NjcHfEYuTA8)